University of Denver is a respected research university–with the Rocky Mountains in its backyard. The best of both worlds!

 University of Denver GPA Average

-As you can see, almost two-thirds of admitted freshman had a GPA of 3.75 or higher, so we recommend you aim around there.
+As you can see, three-quarters of admitted freshman had a GPA of 3.6 or higher, so we recommend you aim around there.

 If you’re not sure what your current GPA is, you can figure it out with our GPA calculator!